21 June 2018

 Restoring the piano action

 'First, the keys get new felt bushings and the keys are polished,' explains Robert.
-'The hammer shanks, hammer heads the back checks and all the felts underneath the keyboard are replaced with original parts from the Steinway factory in Hamburg.
+'The hammer shanks, hammerheads the back checks and all the felts underneath the keyboard are replaced with original parts from the Steinway factory in Hamburg.
 When this is rebuilt, the regulation process begins.
-Every part of the piano has to be balanced and leveled very precisely to achieve a perfectly working piano.
+Every part of the piano has to be balanced and levelled very precisely to achieve a perfectly working piano.
 Finally, the piano gets tuned and voiced!'

 What was the hardest part of the restoration process?

 'The replacement of the pin block is always a challenge because it's a long process.
 There are many steps involved and you really want to avoid mistakes because it takes a lot of time to redo everything of course.'